 Visa applications must be submitted in person only, irrespective of where you live.
 This is not negotiable.
-No appointment necessary during the walk-in consular hours (Monday to Thursday 8:30 to 12pm for Toronto and 8:00 – 12pm in Ottawa).
+Appointment is necessary.
 Visas are not issued the same day and you are required to bring an Express post Canada Post envelope for the return of your passport.

 Payment: Payment options are money order or certified cheque payable to South African High Commission or South African Consulate-General depending on where you submit your visa application.
 These should be for the exact amount of the visa fee.